googlefonts/gftools/docs/gftools-builder/README.md

 -   `postCompile`: A list of operations to be run after the font compilation step; you can use this (together with the above option) to build variant fonts, rename families, bake in stylistic sets, etc.

+- `includeSubsets`: A list of subsets to include in the font, using the `gftools-add-ds-subsets` tool.
+Each subset can be specified by a name, a range, or a source file.
+See the [gftools-add-ds-subsets documentation](https://github.com/googlefonts/gftools/blob/main/Lib/gftools/scripts/add_ds_subsets.py) for more information.

 ## *Really* customizing the build process